MSPK99/2Dgame-Player-NPC-CHatbot-RASA/README.md

 8. Follow the configuration instructions in `config.yml` for NLU model and dialogue management.
-9. Integrate `actions.py` into your game's event handling system.

-10. Then to train ur rasa model
+9. Then to train ur rasa model
    ```bash
     rasa train
    ```
-11. once ur model has been trained. its recommended to create a new terminal and run
+10. once ur model has been trained. its recommended to create a new terminal and run
    ```bash
    rasa run actions
    ```
-12. finally to converse
+11. finally to converse
    ```bash
    rasa shell
    ```